Best Affordable Places to Live in New Hampshire in 2025

 Best Places to Live in New Hampshire for Retirees

-As retirees embark on a new chapter of life, their priorities tend to align around factors like tranquility, healthcare access, recreational opportunities, and a welcoming community.
+As retirees embark on a new chapter of life, their priorities tend to align around factors like tranquility, health care access, recreational opportunities, and a welcoming community.
 In this regard, New Hampshire emerges as a haven for retirees, offering a selection of prime destinations tailored to meet these needs.
-Consider these five:
+Consider these three:

 1. Exeter